 Pune is the second-largest city in Maharashtra, India and the ninth largest city in the country.
 Pune is located on the Mutha river and it was once the power center of the Maratha Empire.
 Today, the city is considered Maharashtra's culture capital.
 Pune has an estimated population of 3.99 million.

-The city proper has a population density of 5,600 people per square kilometer (15,000/square mile).
-The larger metropolitan area has a population of 5 million, which makes it the 7th largest metro area in India.
+The city proper has a population density of 5,600 people per square kilometer (15,000/square mile) and encompasses a total surface area of 331.26 kilometers squared (127.90 square miles).
+The larger metropolitan area has a population of 5 million, which makes it the 7th largest metro area by population in India.

 Pune is now emerging as a manufacturing and IT center with the 6th highest per capita income in India.
 It also has a large automotive industry and it's the headquarters for the Automotive Research Association of India.